DeFi has given the opportunity to build a new generation of financial services – but there’s six major points where it can do better.

 Related: Can DeFi Save us from a liquidity crisis?

 4 – Risk management

-After the past few months, DeFi projects, protocols, and those hoping to use DeFi have to be aware of risk management.
+After the past few months, DeFi projects, protocols, and those hoping to use them have to be aware of risk management.

-Risk in DeFi however looks very different to that which occurs in traditional markets, and innovation in this area is required to safely conduct business in DeFi.
-Risk management in DeFi first revolved around avoiding technical smart contract exploits – but it’s only a small fraction of what investors may encounter in DeFi.
+Risk in DeFi however looks very different to that which occurs in traditional markets, and innovation in this area is required to safely conduct business in the space.
+Risk management in DeFi first revolved around avoiding technical smart contract exploits – but it’s only a small fraction of what investors may encounter in the sector.

 Effective new risk management technologies are needed to have institutional adoption of DeFi.
 Solutions for managing situations of economic risk including depegging, pool compositions, slippage, and whales need to be addressed before major capital institutions can confidently adopt DeFi at a larger scale.